 Use Your VR Equipment

-To get the best and most immersive experience in Overte, we encourage you to use VR equipment, such as the Oculus Rift or HTC Vive.
+To get the best and most immersive experience in Overte, we encourage you to use VR equipment.
 With these HMD devices and hand controllers, you will be able to interact with people in 3D, track body movements, and engage with the objects around you.
-We support the following VR equipment:
+We support both OpenVR and OpenXR, which means we support most currently available HMDs and hand controllers.

 VR Controls